Pengchengpcx/FTEdit/README.md

 ```

-**Intuition**: The intuition of choosing these hyperparameters is that you can generally set `--ly_ratio` as 1.0 if the inversion of the real image is accurate and approximates the real generation process.
+**Intuition of hyperparameters**: The intuition of choosing these hyperparameters is that you can generally set `--ly_ratio` as 1.0 if the inversion of the real image is accurate and approximates the real generation process.
 In this case, the text-to-image alignment is not mismatched, and the AdaLN injection can flexibly control image contents by manipulating the text prompt.
 You can also add a small ratio of Attention injection `--attn_ratio` as 0.1 or 0.2.
 However, too much attention injection may hinder the editing effect since it injects both desired edited and non-target edited features.

 You can also edit a single image with the following script: